 Definition

 A framework agreement (FA) is a general term for agreements with one or more providers that set out terms and conditions under which specific purchases (call-offs) can be made throughout the period of the agreement.
 Where the agreement places an obligation, in writing, on the PE to purchase a minimum quantity of goods, works or services from the contracted provider, the FA becomes a contract in its own right and should be referred to as a framework contract (FC).
-Under normal circumstances, a FC should be preferred to a FA, as it means that both parties are committed and therefore that the terms and conditions of supply must be honoured.
+Under normal circumstances, an FC should be preferred to an FA, as it means that both parties are committed and therefore that the terms and conditions of supply must be honoured.

 FC are used to acquire supplies and/or general services when the exact times and/or exact quantities of future deliveries are not known at the time of contract award.
 One or more providers are engaged through competitive bidding to supply the item or range of items in the contract or to provide a required service over a pre-determined period of one or more years.
-The PE selects the bidder who put forward the best evaluated offer, according to the usual procedures for competitive bidding.
-The successful bidder is awarded a contract providing an exclusive right to supply the PE with that item or service for the stipulated period at the price which they bid and which is made part of the contract terms.
+The PE selects the bidder who puts forward the best evaluated offer, according to the usual procedures for competitive bidding.
+The successful bidder is awarded a contract providing an exclusive right to supply the PE with that item or service for the stipulated period at the price which they bid, and which is made part of the contract terms.
 Prices would be fixed for the period of the contract unless the contract provides a mechanism for price adjustment.

 Items that are suitable for framework contracting